 Instead, choose to take responsibility and do your part to change the situation – NOT the person!
 Remember, you CANNOT “fix” other people, but as you relate to the people in your life, you CAN change your thoughts, words and actions… and THAT what will make a world of difference!

 This week, together let’s work on taking responsibility and reaching that higher level of leadership.
 What is one thing you could be doing better to improve your daily life?
-Let me know in the comments below!
+Let me know on our social media sites!

 In great faith,

 P.S.
 Like what you read here?
-Just hit the “LIKE” button at the top of the page!
-That will help your Facebook friends find this message!
+Just hit any of the social media buttons below!
+That will help your friends find this message!